-- HID touch screen driver works with most pCap and Resistive touchscreen monitors - Plenty of memory and methods to get data in/out of the panel - Overlapping active devices onscreen - 16.7 million colors for enhanced graphics - HDMI Video Output supporting several resolutions including 1080p (60Hz) and Audio - Built-in FTP client/server, E-mail client, Web server, and MQTT Client - User-configurable LED on the front of the unit - Built-in project simulation; test on PC while developing - Two Ethernet 10/100 Base-T ports - 15-pin serial port with RS-232, RS422/485 - 3-wire terminal block RS-485 port - Program via USB or Ethernet - Object and bitmap animation - Thousands of built-in symbols and Windows fonts - PID face plate, trending, alarming, and a recipe database - Trend Data Logging - Event Manager to trigger actions based on assigned state changes, schedules, PLC tag names, set up in a database environment, trigger a sound byte, initiate a screen capture, send a data file (FTP), send an E-mail, etc. - Internet Remote Access - Network time server/client - JPEG and JPG graphic object support (to reduce project size) - 4 USB Type A ports for data logging, project transfer, audio adapter, mouse, and other HID compatible devices a.)
+- Drivers for ELO Single Touch Resistive/SAW, EETI eGalax Single Touch Resistive and single-touch Protected Capacitive touch screens that can be used with many touch capable industrial touch - Plenty of memory and methods to get data in/out of the panel - Overlapping active devices on the screen - 65,536 colors for enhanced graphics - HDMI Video Output supporting several resolutions including 720p (60Hz) and Audio - Built-in FTP client/server, E-mail client, and Webserver (Secure HTTPs) - User configurable LED on the front of the unit - Built-in project simulation; test on PC while developing - Ethernet 10/100 Base-T communications - 15-pin serial port with RS-232, RS422/485 - 3-wire terminal block RS-485 port - Programming via USB or Ethernet - Animation of bitmaps and objects - Thousands of built-in symbols and Windows fonts - PID face plate, trending, alarming and a recipe database - Trend Data Logging - Event Manager to trigger actions based on assigned state changes, schedules, PLC tag names, etc. set up in a database environment.
+The event can also trigger a sound byte, initiate a screen capture, send a data file (FTP), send an E-mail, etc. - Internet Remote Access a.)
 Unpack the C-more RHMI from its shipping carton.
+A Quick Start Guide is included in the carton.